 You can find out more about your rights and tips for requesting information under FOI on the Scottish Information Commissioners website.

 We do not usually charge for making requests or for providing information but we may charge if the request imposes unreasonable and significant demands on the financial and human resources of our organisation.
-You will be informed of any fee in advance of us providing information.
+You will find a copy of our Charging Policy here

 We will respond to your request within 20 working days.
 However if a request is complex or involves large amounts of information, meeting this deadline may not always be possible.
 Where we are not able to respond to your request within the deadline, we will contact you to explain why and advise that we are working on providing you with a response.